JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 ## Generated Headers File

 In the `demo_api.h` (with Kotlin/Native v0.8.2) you'll find the following code.
-We discuss the code in parts to understand it easier.
+We will discuss the code in parts to make it easier to understand.

 Note, the way Kotlin/Native exports symbols is subject to change without notice.